Manius Aemilius Lepidus (consul 11)

-Manius Aemilius Lepidus was a Roman senator, who was active during the Principate.
+Manius Aemilius Lepidus was a Roman senator who was active during the Principate.
 He was ordinary consul in AD 11 as the colleague of Titus Statilius Taurus.
-Tacitus reports that Augustus on his deathbed, while discussing possible rivals for the Roman Emperor Tiberius, described him as worthy of becoming emperor (capax imperii), but "disdainful" of supreme power.
+Tacitus reports that Augustus, while discussing possible rivals for the Roman Emperor Tiberius on his deathbed, described him as worthy of becoming emperor (capax imperii), but "disdainful" of supreme power.

 Biography

 Early life

-Lepidus has been assumed to be the son of Marcus Aemilius Lepidus the Younger and his wife Servilia Isaurica, but it is in modern-day believed that he was more likely the nephew of Lepidus the Younger.
+Lepidus has been assumed to be the son of Marcus Aemilius Lepidus the Younger and his wife Servilia Isaurica, but modern-day historians believe he was more likely the nephew of Lepidus the Younger.
 He had a sister named Aemilia Lepida.

 Career

-After 5 BC, but prior to acceding to the consulship, Lepidus was coopted as an Augur.
+After 5 BC, but prior to acceding to the consulship, Lepidus was co-opted as an Augur.
 He defended his sister at her trial in AD 20.
 At the trial of Clutorius Priscus, he argued without success that the proposed death sentence was excessively harsh.
 In AD 21, he achieved the pinacle of a Senatorial career, the proconsular governorship of Asia.